maettuu/Project-BeatBlend/README.md

 Below is the complete list of environment variables required for running the BeatBlend application.
 Each variable is explained in detail, including its purpose and default value (if applicable).
 Variables with default values should not be changed unless specifically required.

 #### Spotify API
 - `SPOTIFY_CLIENT_ID`: The client ID for your Spotify Developer application.
-Obtain this from the Spotify Developer Dashboard.
+Obtain this from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
 - `SPOTIFY_CLIENT_SECRET`: The client secret for your Spotify Developer application.
-Obtain this from the Spotify Developer Dashboard.
+Obtain this from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
-- `SPOTIFY_REDIRECT_URI`: The URI where Spotify will redirect after user authentication. **Default:** `http://localhost:8080/spotify-callback`.
+- `SPOTIFY_REDIRECT_URI`: The URI where Spotify will redirect after user authentication. **Default:** `http://127.0.0.1:8080/spotify-callback`. (localhost is no longer allowed by Spotify)

 #### JWT (Authentication)
 - `JWT_SECRET_KEY`: A secure key used to sign and verify JWT tokens. **Default:** `test`.
 Replace this with a strong, secure key in production.